 Powdery mildew is a fungal disease that can affect a wide range of plants.
-It is one of the most common and costly diseases for nursery plants such as flowers, vegetables, woody plants and cannabis.
+It is one of the most common and costly diseases for nursery plants such as flowers, vegetables, and woody plants.
 Temperature, relative humidity, light, and air circulation are all prominent environmental factors that influence powdery mildew and its prevalence.
 Once it becomes active on a contaminated plant, powdery mildew will leach away a plant’s nutrients, making the plant weaker and bloom less, ultimately reducing yields.

 Prevention is the strongest tactic against powdery mildew, but if you get an infestation steps to remediate the disease need to be taken.
 Two steps to immediately take whether you grow organic or not should be to clean and quarantine.
 In large greenhouses and indoor growing operations, quarantining an infection can still mean a large quantity of plants have been or are exposed.
 Spores can hide on any surface in a grow room or greenhouse (including employee’s clothes).
 Rinsing and wiping down all surfaces (including ventilation, fans, all equipment, ect.) top-to-bottom, inside and out with a bleach and water solution will kill any spores present.
 Likewise, scrubbing your air if not already doing so is of utmost importance to catch airborne spores.
 These efforts, in conjunction with remediation efforts listed in this article, will better position you for success in mitigating and halting the spread of powdery mildew.

-Preventive steps against powdery mildew that still allow you to maintain an organic standard of growing means any commercial products you use have OMRI approval.
-If used for cannabis and industrial hemp crops, special attention should be paid to make sure products are approved for use by relevant state and federal agencies.
+Preventive steps against powdery mildew that still allow you to maintain an organic standard of growing means any commercial products you use must be OMRI approved.
+Special attention should also be paid to make sure products are approved for use by relevant state and federal agencies.

 - Milk: A popular solution for decades, milk has been touted as an antifungal spray, specifically against powdery mildew on cucurbits, such as cucumbers and squash.
 It is thought that the protein in milk offers an antiseptic-like effect once in the sun.

-- Sodium Bicarbonate: Household baking soda is an organic approach long used to stop the spread of powdery mildew (and blight) without affecting vegetable and cannabis plants.
-It creates an alkaline environment on the leaf which powdery mildew cannot colonize (powdery mildew needs a neutral pH to imbed, survive, and thrive).
+- Sodium Bicarbonate: Household baking soda is an organic approach long used to stop the spread of powdery mildew (and blight) without adversley affecting plants.
+It creates an alkaline environment on the leaf which powdery mildew cannot colonize on (powdery mildew needs a neutral pH to imbed, survive, and thrive).

-- Garlic: Garlic naturally contains sulfurs, and while there are sulfur treatments offered in stores, you should be wary of added chemicals and metals (and the literal stink it will add to cannabis buds).
+- Garlic: Garlic naturally contains sulfurs, and while there are sulfur treatments offered in stores, you should be wary of added chemicals and metals.
 This remedy requires garlic bulbs, not cloves, to make.
 This should not be sprayed on leaves in direct sunlight or the heat of the day.

-- Compost tea: Compost tea stands to provide many benefits to plants outside of powdery mildew remediation.
-Compost tea is thought to work against diseases like powdery mildew by inoculating plants with beneficial organisms that either create a physical barrier against pathogens or compete and attack them.
+- Compost tea: Compost tea provides many benefits to plants outside of powdery mildew remediation.
+Compost tea is thought to work against diseases like powdery mildew by inoculating plants with beneficial organisms that either create a physical barrier against pathogens or compete with and attack them.
 There are mixed reviews regarding the actual effectiveness of compost tea in combating powdery mildew, but it’s overarching positive effects in other ways make it a worthwhile step to incorporate into your grow operation.